nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `sort appointment <asc or desc> [deadline or task type]`
 * `sort property <asc or desc> [price or location or housing type]`

+Description:
+* Sorts appointment or property by the specified sorting key in ascending or descending order.
+* The default order is `asc` if the order field is not specified.
+* The sorting key field must be specified.

 Examples:
 *  `sort appointment asc deadline` Sorts `appointment` by `deadline` in ascending order.
 *  `sort property desc price` Sorts `property` by `price` in descending order.